pimutils/vdirsyncer/docs/tutorial.rst

 - `pkgsrc <http://pkgsrc.se/time/py-vdirsyncer>`_

-If your distribution doesn't provide a package for vdirsyncer, you still can use Python's package manager PIP.
+If your distribution doesn't provide a package for vdirsyncer, you still can use Python's package manager "pip".
 You'll have to check that a compatible version of Python is installed (see above), and then run::

     pip install --user vdirsyncer